PierreSenellart/provsql/doc/provsql.md

 attached to SQL queries, in the form of a provenance circuit, suitable both for regular Boolean provenance, arbitrary semiring provenance, with or without monus (m-semiring), in the free m-semiring, or specialized to any m-semiring of choice.
-It also supports where-provenance and probability computation from the provenance, through a variety of methods.
+It also supports aggregation using semimodule provenance aggregation, where-provenance, and probability computation from the provenance, through a variety of methods.

-The following SQL queries are currently supported.
+The following SQL features are currently supported.
 * Regular SELECT-FROM-WHERE queries (aka conjunctive queries with multiset semantics)
 * JOIN queries (regular joins only; outer, semijoins, and antijoins are not currently supported)
 * SELECT queries with nested SELECT subqueries in the FROM clause
-* GROUP BY queries (without aggregation)
+* GROUP BY queries
 * SELECT DISTINCT queries (i.e., set semantics)
 * UNION's or UNION ALL's of SELECT queries
 * EXCEPT of SELECT queries
+* aggregation on the final query

 ## Docker container